indimail/indimail-virtualdomains/.github/README-indimail.md

 # echo "localhost:indimail:ssh-1.5-:indimail:badmailfrom" > badmailfrom.sql
 ```

-Once you have created a file badmailfrom.sql, qmail-smtpd will connect to the MySQL server on localhost and look for entry in the column 'email' in the table badmailfrom.
-If this table does not exist, qmail-smtpd will create an empty table using the following SQL create statement
+Once you have created a file badmailfrom.sql, <b>qmail-smtpd</b> will connect to the MySQL server on localhost and look for entry in the column 'email' in the table badmailfrom.
+If this table does not exist, <b>qmail-smtpd</b> will create an empty table using the following SQL create statement

 ```
 create table badmailfrom (email char(64) NOT NULL, \